 These therapeutic options are available across the spectrum of treatment, including our intensive outpatient program (IOP) and our partial hospitalization program (PHP).

-Find the Treatment You Need for Alcohol Addiction at Grace Counseling
+Find Treatment for Alcohol Addiction at Grace Counseling

+At Grace, we treat a broad range of mental wellness and addiction issues.
 Do not let addiction prevent you from enjoying life to the fullest.
 You can overcome it with our help.
-If you exhibit the signs of alcohol addiction, give us a call today at 844.564.0712.
-We will give you the best to ensure your life is back on track.
+If you exhibit signs of alcohol addiction, contact us or give us a call today at 844.564.0712.
+We will be happy to assess your situation and help you get started on the road to recovery.